neam/dokku-host-provisioning/README.md

 vagrant ssh
 ```

-### Deploying a Dokku Host elsewhere
+### Deploying a Dokku Host from scratch elsewhere

-The vagrant configuration currently includes support for the Digital Ocean and Rackspace providers only.
-Consult the Vagrant documentation on how to enable other providers.
+The vagrant configuration currently includes support deploying from scratch for the Digital Ocean and Rackspace providers only.
+For any other deployment target you may use the `managed` provider in order to provision any existing host accessible by SSH.
+Consult the Vagrant documentation on how to deplor from scratch using other providers.
 Any provider that works with Vagrant should work with these configurations since we don't use any provider-specific features.

 ## Setting the default vhost